Leicester City F.C.: Decline in the early 21st century (2000–2008)

-When Adams resigned as manager in October 2004, Craig Levein was appointed boss.
-This would prove to be an unsuccessful period and after 15 months in charge, Levein was sacked, having failed to get The Foxes anywhere near the promotion places.
-Assistant manager Rob Kelly took over as caretaker manager, and after winning three out of four matches, was appointed to see out the rest of the season.
-Kelly steered Leicester to safety and in April 2006 was given the manager's job on a permanent basis.
+In September 2003, as a direct response to Leicester's promotion earlier that year, football authorities introduced new regulations aiming to prevent clubs from gaining a competitive sporting advantage through financial insolvency.
+This notably included the introduction of a points deduction for any club that enters administration in the future.
+In October 2004, Micky Adams resigned as manager, and Craig Levein was appointed as his replacement.
+The club parted company with Levein after 15 months in charge on 25 January 2006.
+Assistant manager Rob Kelly took over as caretaker manager, and was subsequently appointed to see out the rest of the 2005–06 season, later winning three out of his first four matches in charge.
+Kelly steered Leicester to safety and in April 2006, was given the manager's job on a permanent basis.

 In October 2006, ex-Portsmouth chairman Milan Mandarić was quoted as saying he was interested in buying the club, reportedly at a price of around £6 million, with the current playing squad valued at roughly £4.2 million.
 The takeover was formally announced on 13 February 2007.
-On 11 April 2007, Rob Kelly was sacked as manager and Nigel Worthington appointed as caretaker manager until the end of the season.
-Worthington saved the club from relegation, but was not offered the job on a permanent basis.
-On 25 May 2007, the club announced former Milton Keynes Dons manager Martin Allen as their new manager with a three-year contract.
-Allen's relationship with Mandarić became tense and after only four matches, Allen left by mutual consent on 29 August 2007.
-On 13 September 2007, Mandarić announced Gary Megson as the new manager of the club, citing Megson's "wealth of experience" as a deciding factor in the appointment.
+On 11 April 2007, the club parted ways with Rob Kelly, and Nigel Worthington was appointed as caretaker manager until the end of the 2006–07 season.
+Worthington saved the club from a first-ever relegation to the third tier, but was not offered the job on a permanent basis.
+On 25 May 2007, the club announced former Milton Keynes Dons manager Martin Allen as their new manager on a three-year contract.
+Allen's relationship with Mandarić quickly became so fractured that after only four matches, he left the club by mutual consent on 29 August 2007.
+On 13 September 2007, Mandarić announced Gary Megson as Leicester's new manager, citing his "wealth of experience" as a deciding factor in the appointment.
 However, Megson left on 24 October 2007 after only six weeks in charge, following an approach made for his services by Bolton Wanderers.
-Mandarić placed Frank Burrows and Gerry Taggart in the shared position as caretaker managers until a professional manager was appointed.
+Mandarić placed Frank Burrows and former player Gerry Taggart in the shared position as caretaker managers until a permanent manager was appointed.

 Pearson and Mandarić after winning the Football League One title.

-On 22 November, Ian Holloway was appointed manager, and he became the first Leicester manager in over 50 years to win his first league match in charge, beating Bristol City 2–0.
-However, this success did not last, and Leicester were relegated from the Championship at the end of the 2007–08 season.
-Holloway left by mutual consent after less than a season at the club, being replaced by Nigel Pearson.
+On 22 November 2007, Ian Holloway was appointed as the club's new manager, and he became the first Leicester manager in over 50 years to win his first league match in charge.
+However, this proved to be an unsuccessful appointment, as Leicester were relegated from the Championship at the end of the 2007–08 season.
+Holloway left by mutual consent after less than a season at the club, and was replaced by Nigel Pearson.